Bitter orange

 DefinitionThis section has been translated automatically.

-The bitter orange, also called bitter orange or Citrus aurantium, is a citrus plant from the rue family, which is similar to the orange, but is more bitter and smaller.
-It is a hybrid between grapefruit and tangerine.
+The bitter orange, also known as bitter orange or Citrus aurantium, is a citrus plant from the rue family that is similar to the orange, but is more bitter and smaller.
+It is a hybrid plant between the grapefruit and the mandarin.

 General informationThis section has been translated automatically.

-The oval leaves contain oil glands that give off a pleasant smell.
+The oval leaves contain oil glands that give off a pleasant scent.
 The white flowers of the bitter orange also have a strong scent.

 The fruits of the bitter orange are roundish in shape and bright orange when ripe.
-The fruit flesh inside is acidic.
+The flesh inside is sour.
 Harvest time in the Mediterranean region is January to February.

-Citrus aurantium is the parent plant of Aurantii amari epicarpium, the dried epicarp and mesocarp of the ripe fruit.
+Citrus aurantium is the parent plant of Aurantii amari epicarpium et mesocarpium, the dried epicarp and mesocarp (peel) of the ripe fruit.

-The following extracts are used in cosmetics under the following INCI designations:
+The following extracts are used in cosmetics under the following INCI names:

 Authors